MicrosoftDocs/win32/desktop-src/ICS/set-up-processes.md

 ---
 title: Set-up Processes
-description: You should add the firewall rules during component installation by using the Windows Firewall public COM APIs. ms.assetid: 'cd18bf2e-3027-45ba-ba65-5055a6a446c5'
+description: You should add the firewall rules during component installation by using the Windows Firewall public COM APIs. ms.assetid: cd18bf2e-3027-45ba-ba65-5055a6a446c5 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Set-up Processes

 You should add the firewall rules during component installation by using the Windows Firewall public COM APIs.
-This is done by means of the [**INetFwPolicy2**](inetfwpolicy2.md) interface by creating a firewall rule and calling [**INetFwRules::Add**](inetfwrules-add.md).
-Any firewall rule groups that you need to enable should also be done at this time by using [**INetFwPolicy2::EnableRuleGroup**](inetfwpolicy2-enablerulegroup.md).
+This is done by means of the [**INetFwPolicy2**](/windows/previous-versions/Netfw/nn-netfw-inetfwpolicy2?branch=master) interface by creating a firewall rule and calling [**INetFwRules::Add**](/windows/previous-versions/Netfw/nf-netfw-inetfwrules-add?branch=master).
+Any firewall rule groups that you need to enable should also be done at this time by using [**INetFwPolicy2::EnableRuleGroup**](/windows/previous-versions/Netfw/nf-netfw-inetfwpolicy2-enablerulegroup?branch=master).

 In addition, Windows services should also create Windows Service Hardening (WSH) network rules at this time using the WSH COM APIs.
-This is done by means of the [**INetFWServiceRestriction**](inetfwservicerestriction.md) interface by calling the [**INetFWServiceRestriction::RestrictService**](inetfwservicerestriction-restrictservice.md) method.
+This is done by means of the [**INetFWServiceRestriction**](/windows/previous-versions/Netfw/nn-netfw-inetfwservicerestriction?branch=master) interface by calling the [**INetFWServiceRestriction::RestrictService**](/windows/previous-versions/Netfw/nf-netfw-inetfwservicerestriction-restrictservice?branch=master) method.
 Note that there may be a small time lag before the newly-added rule is applied.

 ## Creating rules for applications